jhnlynn/wasshub/README.md

 ###### resolution to choice #2
 Only make that JWT viable for, let's say, 15 mins.
 1. Give refreshed token when user is valid and user's token is expired;
-2. Ask user themselves to refesh the token.
+2. Ask user themselves to refresh the token.

 ## Code sharing and Reuse Between services using NPM organization
 1. npm organization